awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

       +  For **Read access to /sys directory**, choose **Enable**\.
       +  For **Lambda lifecycle**, choose **Make this function long\-lived and keep it running indefinitely**\.

 1. Add your Neo\-optimized model resource to the group\.
 Upload the model resources in the `resnet18` directory of the sample package you unzipped in [Step 3: Create an inference Lambda function](#ml-console-dlc-create-lambda)\.
 This directory contains precompiled model artifacts for an image classification model trained with Resnet\-18\.
-Follow the procedure in [Step 5: Add a Amazon SageMaker Neo\-optimized model resource to the Greengrass group](#ml-console-dlc-add-resources) with the following updates\.
+Follow the procedure in [Step 5: Add a SageMaker Neo\-optimized model resource to the Greengrass group](#ml-console-dlc-add-resources) with the following updates\.
    + Compress the files inside the `resnet18` directory into a file named `resnet18.zip`\.
    + On the **Create a machine learning resource** page, for **Resource name**, enter **resnet18\_model**\.
    + Upload the `resnet18.zip` file\.